alistairkirk/alistairkirk/README.md

 ### ❝ A President should make sure the entire population of his country knows him. ❞

 **♡.
-Salutations, this is going to be a bit cringy but I'll try to make this sound less cringy for people.**
+Salutations, please read my basic Before You Interact list right here before talking to me.**

 ❥ ‑‑‑‑ ‑ ‑ ‑ ‑ ‑ ‑ ‑ ‑ ‑ ‑ ‑ ‑ ‑ ‑ ‑